also known as Gerald S. Ohn

 Mr. Ohn is a trial lawyer who has successfully conducted jury trials against major law firms.
 Mr. Ohn has also made winning oral arguments in appellate court.
 Accordingly, Mr. Ohn is well versed in all phases of litigation from inception through verdict and appeal.

-Gerald S. Ohn was selected as a Rising Star for 2012 and 2013 by the Southern California Super Lawyers magazine.
+For 3 years in a row from 2012 to 2014, Gerald S. Ohn was selected as a Rising Star by the Southern California Super Lawyers magazine.
 This distinction is given to only a very small percentage of California's attorneys each year.
 Attorneys are only considered for selection if they have attained a high degree of peer recognition and professional achievement across numerous indicators.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.

 In 2012, Mr. Ohn was included in the National Asian Pacific American Bar Association's Directory of Asian Pacific American Partners and Senior Attorneys in Major US Law Firms (the "NAPABA Partners Directory").
 The NAPABA Partners Directory is the most comprehensive resource of its kind for some of the best lawyers practicing in the best law firms in the country.